What are our residential family assessment centres?

 Who do you accept referrals from?

 We accept referrals from local authorities.
 Please note we do not accept emergency referrals.
 This is because we need to make sure a placement with us is in the best interests of the family and child.
-To enquire about residential assessment download the form below.
+However, by working with the local authority, we can arrange placements within a few days.
+To enquire about residential assessment, download the form below.

-Can you provide other types of reports like psychological assessments?
+Can you provide other types of reports such as psychological assessments?

 We do not provide this type of assessment as we want to make sure our assessments are independent and there is no conflict of interests.
-We suggest that the families get independent health professionals to carry out these assessments.
+We suggest that the local authority gets an independent health professional to carry out these types of assessments.

 Visit our Residential Houses